-The WHO-CC for Health Promotion in Hospitals and Health Care at the department of Health and Society of the Austrian Public Health Institute (Gesundheit Österreich GmbH) is the International Coordination Centre (ICC) of the HLS19 Project.
+The International Coordination Centre (ICC) of the HLS19 Project is situated within the WHO-CC for Health Promotion in Hospitals and Health Care at the department of Health and Society of the Austrian Public Health Institute (Gesundheit Österreich GmbH).

 Core team of the International Coordination Centre (ICC) and their roles/responsibilities: